1. K-State home

 Whether you want to start a farm business to sell produce at farmers markets, or you want to develop a garden for your organization or community, through Growing Growers you will increase your knowledge on critical farming basics, build your skills through hands-on learning experiences, and connect with other growers – both established and aspiring.
 Growing Growers focuses on the production of what the USDA defines as specialty crops – fruits, vegetables, herbs, flowers, honey, and more – as opposed to commodity crops and livestock.
 To learn more about specialty crops, click here.

-• This year, the main workshop series will be offered as a full Online Course by Growing Growers Kansas City and will be offered through K-State’s Global Campus.
+In 2024, the main workshop series will be offered as a full Online Course by Growing Growers Kansas City through K-State's Global Campus.
 This course builds a broad understanding of everything it takes to run a profitable farm business or effective garden project.
 Course modules cover all that you need to know from production planning all the way to harvest and beyond.
-The 32-lecture course will be held over 16 weeks.
-In addition to the lecture, the course will include additional resources such as videos, guest speakers, publications, and more.
-Course fee may be discounted with scholarships from Growing Growers ICT.
-Reach out to kinziekirkland@ksu.edu if you’re interested!

 Contact Information